Orthodox patriarch hands over decree on independent Ukraine church

+Priests and politicians on Sunday celebrated the creation of an independent Ukrainian church, in a move that while popular in Kiev has been angrily condemned by the church in Russia.

-The Istanbul-based Orthodox patriarch on Sunday handed over a formal decree confirming the creation of an independent Ukrainian church to its leader, Metropolitan Yepifaniy.
+The Istanbul-based Orthodox patriarch handed over a formal decree confirming the creation of an independent Ukrainian church to its leader, Metropolitan Yepifaniy.

 The decree was signed at a landmark ceremony on Saturday, putting the formal stamp on a break with the Russian Orthodox church which has infuriated Moscow.

-The document was handed over by Patriarch Bartholomew during an Epiphany service at St George's Cathedral in Istanbul, an AFP correspondent said, completing the Ecumenical Patriarchate of Constantinople's recognition of the newly-independent Ukrainian church.
+Patriarch Bartholomew handed over the document during an Epiphany service at St George's Cathedral in Istanbul, completing the Ecumenical Patriarchate of Constantinople's recognition of the newly independent Ukrainian church.

+"The sun always rises after the darkness of night...," said Metropolitan Yepifaniy, the leader of the newly created church, during the service.
+"Once we were separated, but now we are united."

+The Istanbul-based Orthodox patriarch (left) handed over a formal decree confirming the creation of an independent Ukrainian church to its leader, Metropolitan Yepifaniy

 Ukraine's President Petro Poroshenko, who attended Saturday's signing ceremony, was also present for the mass.

-Known as a Tomos decree, the document grants autonomy to the Ukrainian Orthodox church which until now has been overseen by Moscow for more than 330 years.
+The document handed over by Patriarch Bartholomew is known as a Tomos decree.
+It grants autonomy to the Ukrainian Orthodox church, which until now had been overseen by Moscow for more than 330 years.

 The Constantinople Patriarchate, based in modern-day Istanbul and considered the first among equals in the Orthodox world, first agreed to recognise the independence of the Ukrainian Orthodox Church in October.